Open to new roles

 Inclusive by Default

-Accessibility isn't a final checklist — it's a design constraint I embrace from the first sketch.
-Designing for the edges reliably improves the experience for everyone.
+Accessibility isn't a final checklist.
+It's a constraint I work with from the first sketch.
+Designing for the edges always improves the experience for everyone.

 04